Scorpio Tankers Inc. Announces Purchase of Call Options by the President of the Company

 MONACO, Dec.
-14, 2021 (GLOBE NEWSWIRE) -- Scorpio Tankers Inc. (NYSE:STNG, Financial) (“Scorpio Tankers,” or the “Company”) announced that the President of the Company, Robert Bugbee, has purchased call options on an aggregate of 200,000 common shares (or 2,000 call option contracts) of the Company for total consideration of $465,000.
-The call option contracts have a strike price of $14.00 and an expiration of July 2022.
+17, 2021 (GLOBE NEWSWIRE) -- Scorpio Tankers Inc. (:STNG) (“Scorpio Tankers,” or the “Company”) announced that the President of the Company, Robert Bugbee, has purchased call options on an aggregate of 50,000 common shares (or 500 call option contracts) of the Company for total consideration of $225,000.
+The call option contracts have a strike price of $10.00 and an expiration of January 2023.

 About Scorpio Tankers Inc.